Sydcod/MRI-Classification-Dep/README.md

 - 🖥️ Interactive web interface for image upload and analysis
 - 📊 Real-time classification with confidence scores
 - 🧪 Advanced model training with focal loss and class balancing
+- 🔎 AI-powered medical interpretation of MRI scans using OpenAI Vision API

 ## 🏗️ Project Structure